eikek/bitpeace/docs/readme.md

 ## Using

-Bitpeace is available from maven central for scala 2.12 and from version 0.4 for scala 2.13.
+Bitpeace is available from maven central for scala 2.12, 2.13 and 3.

 ```
 "com.github.eikek" %% "bitpeace-core" % "@VERSION@"
 ```

+Note: from 0.9.0 on, it is build against FS2 3/CE3.
+When doobie releases a final version (currently it is 1.0.0-Mx), then bitpeace 0.9.0 will be released as well.
+Until then progress is tracked in 0.9.0-Mx releases.

 ## Dependencies